CrowdStrike/logscale-azure/README.md

         }
     }
 ```
 5. Create a main.tf with the modules necessary to build Logscale in the target environment or leverage a provided quickstart example.
-This process assumes use of `examples/full-no-bastion.tf`.
+By default, this repository links to `examples/full-no-bastion.tf`.
 ```
 ln -s repository-path/examples/full-no-bastion.tf repository-path/main.tf
 ```